XuanHien304/deploying-a-ML-model-to-cloud-application-platform-with-FastAPI/model_card.md

 The training data underwent preprocessing steps that included handling missing values, encoding categorical features, and splitting the data into training and validation sets.
 ## Evaluation Data

 The evaluation data is a subset of the same dataset used for training.
+Here, I split the data to training set and evaluation set with the proportion as 80/20.
 It was reserved for model evaluation to assess its generalization performance.

 ## Metrics

-The model was evaluated on the following metrics: Precision: 0.73.
-Recall: 0.64.
-Fbeta: 0.68.
+**Evaluation Metrics**:

+- Precision: The ratio of true positive predictions to the total predicted positives.
+- Recall: The ratio of true positive predictions to the total actual positives.
+- F-beta: The weight harmonic of precision and recall.

+**Model Performance**:

+- Precision: 0.73
+- Recall: 0.64
+- F1-beta: 0.68

 ## Ethical Considerations
 - The dataset used for training and evaluation is anonymized and does not contain personally identifiable information (PII).

 - Fairness considerations were made to ensure the model does not discriminate against any demographic group.

+- There is an obvious difference result among all the race feature.
 ## Caveats and Recommendations
 Consider incorporating additional features or external data sources to improve predictive accuracy